Join our newsletter

 EO

 I’ve been reading Playing in the Dark by Toni Morrison, it’s a collection of lectures that she did in 1992 at Harvard.
 It’s funny to read her talking about race in a formal way.
 She wasn't responding to the times, she constructing her own narrative.
-She’s very cutting, and she’s like, “This is how it operates as a structure in a text,” and so on.
-She goes on to talk about how thinking about race is actually much harder than not thinking about it, and how thinking about race and working our problems in writing, as a structure, is then even harder.
+She’s very cutting, and she’s like, “This is how race operates as a structure in a text,” and so on.
+She goes on to talk show how thinking about and working with race as material is actually much harder than not thinking about it.
+It's cool to see her confront the difficulties of race in writing, as a structure, which she does gracefully.

 You talking about style is making me think about how one becomes a writer.
 When you're becoming a writer, you don’t know what you can do style-wise until you do it, and then it either gets accepted and adopted as form or doesn’t.
 I was curious if that’s what happened to you.
 Did you knowingly think, “I’m going to write about this in this way because it doesn’t yet exist,” or was it something that you intuitively moved through?